+We depart Khorog, driving south along the Panj River.
 On the Afghan bank of the river, we see a pass leading deep into Badakhshan.
 This was the path likely taken by Marco Polo on his hunt for famous local ruby mines.
 These so-called Lali Badakhshan Rubies are in fact spinals, but still considered precious enough to have been incorporated into Queen Elizabeth II's Coronation Crown; they were widely treasured across Eurasia prior to the 20th century.

-We enjoy a simple lunch in the mixed Whaki and Pamiri village of Ishkashim, which is one of the locations of an official Tajik border crossing into Afghanistan (along with the Friendship Bridge crossing at Khorog).
+We enjoy a simple lunch in the mixed Wakhi and Pamiri village of Ishkashim, which prior to the pandemic, was the location of an official Tajik border crossing into Afghanistan (along with the Friendship Bridge crossing at Khorog).

 The Panj River takes a sharp turn eastward at Ishkashim and we follow the flow upstream to the village of Namadgut.
 Here the valley is known as the Wakhan and both valley and village are dominated by a Kushan fortress known to locals as the 'citadel of Kakhkaha'.
 Kakhkaka is believed by Pamiris to have been the chieftain of the Siah-Posh or 'Black Robes'; a tribe of fire worshippers, driven by Ali from the Wakhan to exile in Nuristan in Afghanistan.
 In reality, this was a fortress dating back to the 2nd century BC, constructed to guard the lapis and spinal ruby trade east to China, west to Bactria, and north to Fergana.
 The legend of the fire worshipping Kakhkaha is almost certainly a folk memory of Zoroastrian and Kushan practice and the arrival of Islam.